-Recently, a tiger tested positive for COVID 19 at the Bronx Zoo.
-It is believed that the tiger caught the virus from a keeper at the zoo, who was also COVID 19 positive but not showing symptoms.
+Recently, a Tiger tested positive for COVID 19 at the Bronx Zoo in New York.
+It is believed that the Tiger caught the virus from a keeper at the zoo, who was also COVID 19 positive but not showing symptoms.

-There are well over a million people who have been tested for positive for COVID 19 and only four pets have (two dogs and two cats) all from homes with COVID 19 positive owners.
+There are well over a million people have been tested for positive for COVID 19 and very few domestic pets.

-An animal health lab, IDEXX Laboratories, Inc., which is developing a diagnostic test for COVID-19 in pets, released a statement on March 13th that out of thousands of samples from cats and dogs with upper respiratory symptoms none tested positive for COVID-19.
+An animal health lab, IDEXX Laboratories, Inc., which has developed a diagnostic test for COVID-19 in pets, released a statement on March 13th that out of thousands of samples from cats and dogs with upper respiratory symptoms none tested positive for COVID-19.